 16 Things Sleep Doctors Wish You Knew About Snoring

 While about half of the snoring population is simply making noise, the other half is dealing with a life-threatening condition called sleep apnea.
-Here's how to know the difference between benign and deadly snoring and how to manage both.
+Here's how to know the difference between benign and snoring and how to manage both.

 Snoring affects the roadways

 According to the National Highway Traffic Safety Administration, drowsy driving was responsible for 91,000 accidents in 2017.
 These might have been preventable, according to Ronald L. Rosenthal, DDS, FAGD, retired dentist, author, and speaker.
 “Snoring is a cardinal sign of obstructive sleep apnea.
 Eight hundred Americans die in drowsy driving accidents yearly due to OSA,” he says.
 With sleep apnea, the airways collapse and block breathing.
-Sufferers will snore loudly and actually stop breathing several times a night.
+Sufferers will snore loudly and actually stop breathing several times an hour.
 They never reach deep sleep and feel constantly tired.
 Even worse, they’re at much higher risk for weight gain, heart disease, and other chronic disorders.
 Learn other signs of sleep apnea you might be ignoring.